 Informal rules contribute to the effectiveness of formal rules: most obviously where the norm is compliance with formal rules (e.g., adherence to grading standards even if the buyer does not always check).
 This vastly reduces enforcement costs.
 When the chances of detecting violations are negligible, most laws or regulations are ‘paper tigers’ unless such social compliance or civic cooperation exists.
 For more on nurturing value chain norms, see the 'Facilitating Behavior Change for Improved Competitiveness & Poverty Reduction' breakfast seminar presentation. and the ‘Transforming Inter-firm Relationships to Increase Competitiveness’ briefing paper

-The breakdown of informal social norms or rules can, paradoxically, create the opportunity to formalize new rules in ways which challenge traditional patterns of economic exclusion.
-For example, traditional social norms which allocated and protected certain lagoon fishery resources for women in Sri Lanka were collapsing due to social and political changes.
-As a result, poorer women were being increasing excluded.
+The breakdown of informal social norms or rules can, paradoxically, create the opportunity to formalize new rules in ways that challenge traditional patterns of economic exclusion.
+For example, traditional social norms that allocated and protected certain lagoon fishery resources for women in Sri Lanka were collapsing due to social and political changes.
+As a result, poorer women were being increasingly excluded.
 When it came time to formalize the lagoon fisheries management, Practical Action helped local fishery groups ensure that women regained access and a voice in the management of the common natural resource.